-How is the grantee expected to demonstrate progress or success in the status updates?
+How are the grantees expected to demonstrate progress or success in the status updates?

 Question 21 allows us to upload supplemental materials.
 What type of materials are you looking for?

 The opportunity to upload supplemental materials is purely optional.
 We are not looking for anything specifically, and you are welcome to submit a file to support your community’s application.
-You are limited to PDF, DOC, DOCX, PNG, JPG, JPEG, and GIF files with a file size limit of 16 MB.
+You are limited to only PDF, DOC, DOCX, PNG, JPG, JPEG, and GIF files with a file size limit of 16 MB.
 Reviewers will read up to five additional pages of supplemental materials.
 If your supplemental materials include links to video or audio recordings, the selection committee will review up to five total minutes of audio or video.
-For recordings exceeding five minutes, note the start and end times of the section of video/audio you would like us to review.
+For recordings longer than this, please note the start and end times of the section of video/audio you would like us to review.